 The principle of the “5-Minute-Friday” is probably known to many by now.
 This concept also fits perfectly for the popular podcast model.
 Every Friday Alex Bechtel, Jonas Gross and Michael Blaschke try to explain a question of the Bitcoin & Crypto community a little bit more in 5 minutes and briefly and crisply address the desired topic.

 Bitcoin, digital euro or cryptocurrencies: The future of money is being rewritten right now.
-With the Crypto Corner, we provide a point of orientation for those interested in crypto without getting caught up in hype.
-Alexander Bechtel and his colleagues from Bitcoin, Fiat & Rock’n’Roll regularly bring useful and interesting content about digital currencies and especially the digital euro here.
+With the Crypto Corner, we provide a point of orientation for crypto enthusiasts without falling into a hype.
+Alexander Bechtel from Bitcoin, Fiat & Rock’n’Roll regularly brings useful and interesting content about digital currencies and especially the digital euro.